hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 npm run test:costs
 ```

-For now, there isn't much you can do out of the box with costs reports.
-But in future version of the clarinet sdk, we will implement features to help keep track on your costs, such as checking that function calls do not go above a certain threshold.
+For now, there isn't much you can do out of the box with a costs report.
+But in future versions of the clarinet sdk, we will implement features to help keep track of your costs, such as checking that function calls do not go above a certain threshold.

-## Produce both coverage and costs reports.
+## Produce Both Coverage and Costs Reports

 In your package.json, you should already have a script called `test:reports` like so: